JDN89/ChimpanC/README.md

 ## TODO

 - fix test -> didn't rename globaly
-- implement unimplemted switches in printer.c -> see todos
+- implement @jan todo tasks
 - start renaming methods and struct names.
 Use Pascal_Case and snake_case.
 I find this easier to read
 - call free() also in tests!
 - use Valgrind to look for memory leaks